 Can the contractor who is doing the work on my home negotiate my claim with the insurance company?

 Not in Missouri.
 (Click here for an explanation from the Mo Dept of Insurance) If your contractor is a licensed public adjuster, he is prohibited from contracting to provide repair or remodeling services to the damages associated with the claim.

 If he is not a licensed public adjuster, he may be prohibited by law from negotiating your claim on your behalf with the insurance company, depending upon the nature of the work.
 Roofing and other contractors working on building exteriors are prohibited from representing their customers to their insurance companies.

 No matter how you look at it, your contractor should not be negotiating your claim on your behalf.
 Any “negotiating” that he may be doing is strictly limited to his work which, frankly, is something that he should be negotiating with YOU … not your insurance company, in my opinion.

-Another consideration is that a contractor who is negotiating his fee with your insurance company is likely to limit his negotiations to only those things that will result in his compensation … while you may very well be entitled to much more under your policy.
+Another consideration is that a contractor who is negotiating his fee with your insurance company is likely to limit his negotiations to only those things that will directly result in his compensation … while you may very well be entitled to much more under your policy.

-Can I meet with a public adjuster BEFORE I have a major problem so that I may better understand what my insurance policy does and does not cover?
+Can I speak with a public adjuster BEFORE I have a major problem so that I may better understand what my insurance policy does and does not cover?